kay-o/druxt.js/docs/guide/getting-started.md

 # Getting started

-DruxtJS requires a Nuxt.js frontend and a Drupal JSON:API backend:
+DruxtJS requires a Nuxt.js frontend and a Drupal JSON:API backend, each in their own directory:

 ## Drupal